-The word ?careless' is not found very often in the Bible, believe it or not?careless, carelessness?specifically.
+The word "careless" is not found very often in the Bible, believe it or not—"careless" or "carelessness," specifically.

 That is pretty dire!
 We will get into this verse a little bit more later but I want to give you this word before we get too far away.

 The word is baza [bayzah].
 It does not really mean careless.
-It means to despise, or disdain, or to hold in contempt.
-And the translation of careless is figurative.
+It means, "to despise or disdain; to hold in contempt."
+The translation of careless is figurative.
 It is the way that it comes out.
 The spite, the contempt, and the disdain are internal.
-But, carelessness comes out in the way that we act.
+But carelessness comes out in the way that we act.

 It could also be as in the New King James margin, "reckless."
 Not just careless, but reckless, which is maybe an intensification of carelessness.
 Recklessness tends to give you the idea of a great deal more activity, and wildness, whereas carelessness can be more passive.

 Now the Theological Word Book of the Old Testament says of this word, baza: "The very act of undervaluing something implies contempt."

 Now I pulled that out of there because of the word "undervaluing."
 What this tells us is that when one despises or disdains something or someone, he has judged it to be of very little value to him.
 And thus, his actions toward that person, or that thing, are thoughtless, careless, or reckless.
 See?
 This gets back to the point that I made earlier that carelessness is making improper judgments.